How to Retire in 3 Years Through Real Estate Investing

 That’s probably the response most people had when they read the title to this post.
 Retire in three years?
 Sure, maybe if the person was 99.9 percent of the way there.
 But there’s no way the average person could retire in just three years using real estate… is there?

-Well, that’s the question I was asked at last week’s weekly BiggerPockets real estate investing webinar — and I took on the challenge.
+Well, that’s the question I was asked during one of my weekly BiggerPockets real estate investing webinars—and I took on the challenge.
 Here’s the gist of how I answered.

 (By the way, did you know that every week I host a free online webinar to teach folks about various real estate topics?
 We’ve talked about how to invest while working a full-time job, how to invest using no money of your own, how to use fixer-upper rentals to make six figures, and so much more.
-Sign up for the next free webinar by going to www.BiggerPockets.com/webinar.
-This week we’ll be talking about How to Use BiggerPockets to Become a Rockstar Real Estate Investor.
-It’ll be awesome!)
+Sign up for the next one here.)

 OK, let’s get on with this discussion, because you’ve got three years until retirement and time is ticking.
 Here we go.